 A higher resolution image of most photographs I post are normally available by clicking the image itself.
 If you are interested in obtaining an image of greater quality for publication or other use, please contact me below.
 I reserve all rights associated with my site and photographs.

 Although I’ve designed several websites by editing raw HTML, my coding skills are not nearly well developed enough to have designed this site.
 Thus, I’d like to note that this website is running WordPress 3.6 with freely available themes like Atahualpa Theme by BytesForAll, all of which, for folks who don’t know, are developed by a wide variety of fellow computer nerds (I hope they don’t take offence) who make it much easier for others to have well designed, nice looking websites.

 My name is Justin Montemarano, and I recently earned my PhD in Aquatic Ecology from Kent State University.
-My research interests lie primarily in community ecology of stream and wetland ecosystems.
-For my dissertation research, I have examined crayfish roles in decomposition, tropical wetland plant competition, and macrophyte decomposition in a seasonally dry, tropical wetland.
+My research interests lie primarily in community ecology of stream and wetland ecosystems in both temperate and neotropical regions.
+I have examined crayfish roles in decomposition, tropical wetland plant competition, and macrophyte decomposition in a seasonally dry, tropical wetland.
 I am currently an Instructor of Biology at Armstrong Atlantic State University.
 Apart from academia, I am deeply passionate about ska, computers, and photography.